Table of Contents

 Amount<10 =>Keep lines where Amount attribute is less than 10

-To do this, you simply need to do customization work once, then to save the tab state as the Default State for the page being displayed.
-Setting the default state is done either by right clicking on the tab and selecting .
+To do this, you simply need to do the customization work once, then save the tab state as the Default State for the page being displayed.
+Setting the default state is done by right clicking on the tab and selecting .
 If you want to keep more than one state for a page then you must use bookmarks.

 It is intentionally impossible to set date or quantity with a mass update